Looking for tips on the best way to clean your glasses or lenses? Check out our tips below to learn how to better care for your readers.

 1. Rinse your glasses with tap water.
 If your glasses are covered in dirt or dust, say from working out in the yard, it’s best to rinse them off with water before you clean them.

 2. Use the right cleaner.
 Special liquid cleaner specifically made for eyeglasses will help you get the oil smudges off the lens.
 Glasses cleaner is typically a mixture of alcohol and water.
-You can make your own formula by mixing one part rubbing alcohol and one part water or purchase cleaner here to make it easy!
+You can make your own formula by mixing one part rubbing alcohol and one part water or purchase glasses cleaner to make it easy!

 4. Hold the glasses correctly.
 Hold the end piece of your glasses (where the temple and lens meet), without touching the lens.